nikitavoloboev/data/focusing/rules.md

 - Use imperative tense.
 Instead of _# Outputs_, use _# Output_.
 - Only add one space after the code for inline comments.
 Don't space them out.
 - Where appropriate, write a small comment on top of the file to describe the purpose of the file.

-## Finance
-- Track every purchase made with Actual.
-Put every purchase in its respective category.
-- Adhere to my budget that I set for each of the categories.
-If there is no budget left for eating out.
-Don't eat out.
-- Keep digital receipts of expensive purchases for warranty (scan it, if it's in paper).

 ## Share
 - Share everything I know and made.